ulhaqFaizan/tindog/README.md

 # tindog
 A website developed for learning purposes.
-HTML, CSS and Bootstrap is used to develop this website.
+This website is coded in basic HTML and CSS.
+Bootstrap is used to make this website responsive.